djordje200179/ExtendedLibrary/README.md

 (I hope that Go will support generic method in the future)

 ## [Misc](misc/README.md)
+During development, I have noticed that many types and functions repeat.
-In the meanwhile, a package with commonly used types and function was created.
+Therefore, I have decided to create a package with commonly used types and functions.
-Things that don't belong to any other package, but you probably need in every project.
+It includes things that don't belong to any other package, but you probably need in every project.